ibm-cloud-docs/vmwaresolutions/shared/shared-monitor.md

 {{site.data.content.shared-deprecated-note}}

-VMware Shared provides an integration with {{site.data.keyword.mon_full}}, which allows you to use a dashboard, provided by VMware Shared to view metrics for your virtual data centers.
+{{site.data.keyword.vm-shared}} provides an integration with {{site.data.keyword.mon_full}}, which allows you to use a dashboard, provided by {{site.data.keyword.vm-shared}} to view metrics for your virtual data centers.
 Alternatively, you can create your own dashboard to visualize performance, volume of usage, and to define alerts to monitor your environment.

 Use {{site.data.keyword.mon_short}} dashboards to complete the following tasks.